altruios/namshubettulpa/public/namshubettuple/restructuring.md

 'This is a really bad idea Kent.'
 'You know those horror movies where the person goes in alone into the den of a lion?'
 'that is you right now: this is what is going on.'
-'you haven't had sleep in: how long?'
+'you have not had sleep in: how long?'
 'Come on Kent - get out of here.'
 ~Kent pushed forward.~
-'You don't even have your gun?'
+'What if another zombie thing shows up: no gun Kent.'
 ~He was momentairly back in that hallway - shooting at that bloody thing rushing him.~ ~He shook the thought away.~
 *Kent walked down the hall - and looked around the corner at the end.*